CasiunPixel/public/README.md

 # public
 first repo.
-Created just for practice.
+Created just for practice and more practice.